Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Introduction

-\begin{rmk} We can relax the i.i.d. assumption on the initial data $G_0^N$.
-For our purposes below, it is sufficient to assume that the marginals of all orders of the initial distribution $G_0^{N,k}$ are close to their tensorized counterparts $g_0^{\otimes k}$ in the sense of relative entropy as below:
+\begin{rmk} We can relax the factorization assumption on the initial data $G_0^N$.
+For our purposes below, it is sufficient to assume that the marginals of all orders of the initial distribution $G_0^{N,k}$ are close to their factorized counterparts $g_0^{\otimes k}$ in the sense of the normalized relative entropy in Definition \ref{entropy} as below:

-We choose the simplest i.i.d. assumption here, which corresponds to that the relative entropy $H(G_0^{N,k}|g_0^{\otimes k})$ vanishes, but our results can be easily applied to the above more general case, for instance the initial data $G_0^N$ can be chosen as in a family of the Gibbs measures. \end{rmk} Applying It\^o's formula to the particle system \eqref{particle}, one concludes that the joint law $G_t^N$ solves the following Liouville equation
+We choose the simplest factorization assumption here, which corresponds to that the normalized relative entropy $H_k(G_0^{N,k}|g_0^{\otimes k})$ vanishes, but our results can be easily applied to the above more general case. \end{rmk}

+Applying the It\^o formula to the particle system \eqref{particle}, one concludes that the joint law $G_t^N$ solves the following Liouville equation:

 We emphasize that $G_t^N$ shall be understood as the \textit{entropy solution} of the Liouville equation \eqref{liouville}.
 The definition of entropy solution is given as in Jabin-Wang \cite{jabin2018quantitative}.
-For the sake of completeness, we state it as follows. \begin{defi}[Entropy Solution] A probability density function $G_t^N \in L^1((\R \times \R^2)^N)$ with $G_t^N \geq 0$ and $\int_{(\R \times \R^2)^N} G_t^N \ud Z^N=1$ is called an entropy solution to the Liouville equation \eqref{liouville} in $[0,T]$, if $G_t^N$ solves \eqref{liouville} in the sense of distribution and for a.e. $t \in [0,T]$ it holds that
+For the sake of completeness, we state it as follows. \begin{defi}[Entropy Solution] A probability density function $G_t^N \in L^1(\mathbb{D}^N)$ with $G_t^N \geq 0$ and $\int_{\mathbb{D}^N} G_t^N \ud Z^N=1$ is called an entropy solution to the Liouville equation \eqref{liouville} in $[0,T]$, if $G_t^N$ solves \eqref{liouville} in the sense of distribution and for a.e. $t \in [0,T]$ it holds that

 \end{defi} For the existence of such entropy solution, we also refer to \cite{jabin2018quantitative}.

 Using the Liouville equation \eqref{liouville} and the symmetry property of $G_t^N$ with respect to $Z_i$, one can easily deduce that the $k$-marginal $G_t^{N,k}$ solves the following PDE hierarchy: